 And for a few production particulars: the grand, flourishing musical score was done by Erich Wolfgang Korngold (who also did the score for Robin Hood),

 and the film was made on the—at the time—magnificent scale of $1.7-million, including the construction of two full-size ships!

 There’s also an entire middling section done in sepia rather than black and white while *spoiler* they’re traveling down to and in Panama.
 And it’s very striking.
 You can almost feel all their heat and thirst and despair—it’s so heart-wrenching! *end of spoiler*

 Intensity-wise, I think it’s a bit heavier than Robin Hood and possibly Captain Blood as well.
 The battles are pretty dramatic and there are lots of shots in the galleys and of the slaves, etc.

 (Here I just have to add an editorial note: if this shows how gripping Sea Hawk is—I’ve been able to concentrate on this review while listening out of one ear to the opening episodes of P&P playing in the next room…wow!
 But then maybe switching between genres helped the entire process??
 I did mention Austen’s merit in the writing inspiration category on another recent post, didn’t I? ;-))

 But let us jump back two centuries again!

 With Spain on the move piratical activities abound.
-Royal intrigue is conspiring to disband the Sea Hawks—leaving the country open to its fate.
-The future of an entire nation is riding in the balance and the one man who can save the day is most hopelessly immured… And Spain’s hand is extending to grasp the little country lying on the border of her mighty empire—yet she’s reckoning without the cool-headed planning and brilliant, sure-handed action of one of the Queen’s own pirates!
+Royal intrigue is conspiring to disband the Sea Hawks -- leaving the country open to its fate.
+The future of an entire nation is riding in the balance and the one man who can save the day is most hopelessly immured… But as Spain’s hand is extending to grasp the little country lying on the border of her mighty empire she’s reckoning without the cool-headed planning and brilliant, sure-handed action of one of the Queen’s own pirates!